 - Buying a car

 The rules on NIEs change regularly and between geographical areas.
-Sometimes you have to obtain this yourself and sometimes it can be done by somebody on your behalf.
-We will therefore advise you how this is working and costs at the time that you contact us.
+In some cases, you will be required to obtain your NIE yourself and sometimes it can be done by somebody on your behalf.

 There are many options – ranging from personal ownership to company ownership but there is no “one size fits all” solution that works for everybody.